United Nations Convention Against Transnational Organized Crime: Description

 All four of these instruments contain elements of the current international law on human trafficking, arms trafficking and money laundering.
 The United Nations Office on Drugs and Crime (UNODC) acts as custodian of the UNTOC and its protocols.

 The UNTOC is the main legal international instrument to fight organized crime, but its efficiency depends on each member's ability to implement the organization's framework.
 As an example, the UNTOC requires a minimum sentence of four years imprisonment for transnational organised criminal offences.

 Parties

 As of July 2025, it has 193 parties, which includes 187 United Nations member states, the Cook Islands, the Holy See, Niue, the State of Palestine, and the European Union.
-The six UN member states that are not party to the convention are (* indicates that the state has signed but not ratified the convention):
+The four UN member states that are not party to the convention are (* indicates that the state has signed but not ratified the convention):